Sunny weather to stay in capital

 By Laman Ismayilova

-Rainless weather is expected in Baku.
-The south wind will be replaced by north-west wind in the evening.
+Rainless weather is expected in Baku on July 19.
+Moderate northwest wind will blow.

 ---